CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 # Deploy Scala apps

-The Clever Cloud allows you to deploy Scala and Java applications built with <acronym title=" Simple Build Tool">SBT</acronym>.
+The Clever Cloud allows you to deploy Scala and Java applications built with <acronym title="Simple Build Tool">SBT</acronym>.
 This document will explain you how to set up your app to run on our service.

 ## Overview